konstapascal/kp-config-files/README.md

 ## zsh-config-files

-These are the config files for my shell.
+These are the configs for my linux shell, themes, windows terminal, and other config files.